ManonCoulee/ChromENVEE/README.md

 # ChromENVEE (Chromatin ENVironment and Enhancer Expression)

-This package implements functions to associated genes with enhancers, defined the chromatin environment of the gene from genomic data (e.g. ChromHMM output).
-Several visualization functions are available to summarized the distribution of chromatin states, the amount, distance and expression of genes to enhancers and the dispersion of chromatin states in gene sets.
+This package implements functions to associate genes with enhancers, define the chromatin environment of the gene from genomic data (e.g., ChromHMM output or a bed file).
+Several visualization functions are available to summarize the distribution of chromatin states, characterize genes associated with enhancers and also estimate the chromatin environment of genes.

 ### Installation